Hot tub review by Good Homes - the Lay-Z-Spa Ibiza AirJet

 Lay-Z-Spa: what you need to know

-The Lay-Z-Spa is the symbol of summer, and as we head back into warmer weather this accessory comes into it’s own.
+The Lay-Z-Spa is the symbol of summer.
+As we head back into warmer weather this accessory comes into it’s own.
 Here’s your guide to everything you need to know…

 Ibiza Airjet Lay-Z-Spa on patio tiles with four guests, goodhomesmagazine.com